 Tunnel driving was started in August 2000 with the drive from Campanhã to Trindade.
 It was originally planned that the EPB TBM would be run with a partially full, unpressurized working chamber in the better quality granite in order to take advantage of the higher rates of advance in this mode as compared with operating with a fully pressurized working chamber.
 It was soon found that the highly variable nature of the rock mass made it extremely difficult to differentiate between the better quality rock masses in which the working chamber could be operated safely with no pressure and the weathered material in which a positive support pressure was required on the face.
-There were indications of over-excavation and there were a two collapses to surface.
-The first occurred during excavation on 22 December 2000 between segments No. 318 and 327.
-The second was located between segments 291 and 298 and occurred on 12 January 2001, almost a month after the passage of the TBM on 16 to 18 December 2000.
+There were indications of over-excavation and two collapses reached the surface.
+The second occurred on 12 January 2001, almost a month after the passage of the TBM on 16 to 18 December 2000.
 This collapse resulted in the death of a citizen in a house overlying the tunnel.

 At the invitation of Professor Manuel de Oliveira Marques, Chief Executive Officer of Metro do Porto S.A., one of the authors (E.H) visited Porto from in early February 2001 to review the geotechnical and tunnelling issues of the C Line tunnel.
-As a result of this visit a Panel of Experts, consisting of the authors of this paper, was established and met in June 2001 in order to provide advice on the restart of the TBM drive.
+As a result of this visit a Panel of Experts, consisting of the authors of this paper, was established in order to provide advice to Metro do Porto.